chutygirl122/Pasiya-md_v18/README.md

 PASIYA-MD V18

-# Amira Bot Base
+# PASIYA-MD
-Amira bot base is a chatbot base that has many features in it to make development easier and faster, Amira bot has a base with clean, neat and structured code.
+PASIYA-MD  base is a chatbot base that has many features in it to make development easier and faster, Amira bot has a base with clean, neat and structured code.
 We offer features that can make it easier for developers to create their whatsapp bots easily using a good command handling system as well as other additional handlers such as event handlers, plugins handlers and much more.
 # Setup
 Before running this script, you need a few settings so that this script runs well. the settings are quite easy, you can follow the steps below.